ayushgupta1212/DA-Projects/README.md

 # DA-Projects
-This repo. contains real world data analytics projects as well as my resume
+This repo. contains real world data analytics projects as well as resume